ydahal1/ydahal1/ReadMe.md

 2. Why do programmers prefer dark mode?
 Because light attracts bugs.
 3. Why was the cyber criminal arrested?
 He left his IP address on the scene of the crime.
 4. Why did the software engineer get a job at the circus?
 He was good at debugging.

+     Tue Mar 28 01:22:51 UTC 2023
+1. Why did the software engineer quit his job?
+He didn't get arrays.
+2. Why did the hacker quit his job?
+He didn't get root access.
+3. Why did the cyber security expert wear a mask to work?
+To protect himself from viruses.
+4. Why did the computer go to the doctor?
+It had a virus.